 To accomplish this mission, division attorneys and staff are divided into:

-- The Domestic Violence Unit attorneys prosecute domestic violence and child abuse matters with the assistance of ten victim advocates;
+- The Domestic Violence Unit prosecutes domestic violence and child abuse matters with the assistance of victim advocates;

-- Special operations attorneys represent the City in the Mental Health Court, Community Court, and the Veterans Treatment Court.
+- Specialty Court Unit prosecutors represent the City in the Mental Health Court, Community Court, and the Veterans Treatment Court.